Is it always worth it to stay in network?

 No matter what you choose, you have many options for high-quality health care.
 The Urgent Care Association of America says that more than 160 million patients look outside of their primary care physician and visit urgent care centers every year.

 Integra Urgent Care offers fast treatment seven days a week.
 You can even make your appointment and check in online so that you don’t have to wait in the lobby.
-Integra has locations all over DFW including in Weatherford, Rowlett and more.
+Integra has locations all over DFW, including in Grand Prairie, Weatherford, and Las Colinas.

 We accept a wide variety of insurance options.
 Call us to find out if we’re included in your network.
 Even if we’re not, you might find the convenience and quality of care to be well worth the copay.